UK Supreme Court: Prorogation of Parliament was unlawful | DW | 24.09.2019

 The Supreme Court made a unanimous decision.
 No further appeal by the government is possible.

-"This was not a normal prorogation in the runup to a Queen's Speech," said Lady Hale, the president of the Supreme Court.
+"This was not a normal prorogation in the runup to a Queen's Speech," said Brenda Hale, the president of the Supreme Court.

 "The court is bound to conclude therefore, that the decision to advise Her Majesty to prorogue parliament was unlawful."